 For Sections 38A, 44, & 56 the existing text specifies differing requirements for the number of petition signatures needed for initiatives, referendums and recall petitions.
 Initiatives require 5% of registered voters for a November election but require 15% of registered voters for the next available election, including special elections.
 Referendums require 10%.
-Question 2E proposes that the number of signatures on both initiative and referendum petitions be "at least 10% of the average of the number of registered electors of the city who voted in the previous two municipal candidate elections."
-Recall petitions currently require signatures to number "at least 25% of the last preceding vote cast within the city for all candidates for governor."
+Question 2E proposes that the number of signatures on initiative and referendum petitions be the same and be "at least 10% of the average of the number of registered electors of the city who voted in the previous two municipal candidate elections."
+For recall petitions, the existing text specifies a minimum number of petition signatures to be "at least 25% of the last preceding vote cast within the city for all candidates for governor."
 The proposed change would require "at least 20% of the average of the number of registered electors of the city who voted in the previous two municipal candidate elections."